riad-azz/flask-allowed-hosts/README.md

 Now only the allowed hosts set in `ALLOWED_HOSTS` can access the protected endpoint(s).
 Requests from other hosts will receive a 403 Forbidden error.

+### Arguments

-_The default value for `allowed_hosts` is an empty list, which means requests from all hosts are allowed._
+- `allowed_hosts`: List[str] : Modify this list to include the allowed hosts.
+The default value is an empty list `[]`, which means requests from all hosts are allowed.

+- `on_denied`: Callable: Modify this function to customize the behavior when a request is denied.
+The default is `None`, which means a 403 Forbidden error is returned.

 ## Contributing